Brewers vs. Dodgers Player Props Betting Odds

 Muncy Stats

-- Max Muncy has put up 22 hits with a double, 12 home runs and 28 walks.
-He has driven in 28 runs with one stolen base.
+- Max Muncy has 22 hits with a double, 12 home runs, 28 walks and 29 RBI.
+He's also stolen one base.

 Muncy Recent Games